apple2373/node2vec/README.md

 3. sungkook han

 *Note that Ying does not publish so many papers on conferences, but I only use top conferences.
 So the results might not be intuitive.
-See more examples on ipython notebook:
+See examples codes on ipython notebook: https://github.com/apple2373/node2vec/blob/master/code/embedding_explore.ipynb

 ##To do list
 1. Make the code more flexible using command line arguments (e.g. dimensions of embeddings)